thecem/octopus_germany/README.md

 ## How to setup

-WIP !!
-Please follow the [setup guide](https://thecem.github.io/octopus_germany/setup/account) to setup your initial account.
+You will need your Username and Password from https://octopusenergy.de/.
 This guide details the configuration, along with the sensors that will be available to you.

 ## Docs